DataDog/integrations-core/aerospike/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `aerospike.d/conf.yaml` file to start collecting your Apache Logs:
+2. Add this configuration block to your `aerospike.d/conf.yaml` file to start collecting your Aerospike Logs:

    ```yaml
    logs: